 Child neglect cases

-The child protection worker should explain to the individual how CPIM contributes to the overall safety plan for the child and be given the opportunity to support this part of the plan.
+You should explain to the person how CPIM contributes to the overall safety plan for children and give him/her the opportunity to support this part of the plan.
 However, if their use of financial resources continues to impact negatively on the family, then CPIM can be applied to that individual (for a minimum period of three months) while he or she lives in the house.
 To record this in Assist, add the individual to the ‘Family Group’, as ‘an associate member’ and document the reasons for the referral.

 CPIM must cease if the individual leaves the house earlier than the end date.